hks5august/SurvPredPipe/README.md

 # R Folder:
 It folder/directory Rscript for all the functions

-# "inst" Folder:
-This folder/directory contains two folders: (1) "extdata" subfolder contains example input data files, user can run example and prepare their input files accoding to example files; (2) output_data contains all the output after running the pipeline with example input data.

 # The vignettes:
 This directory contains Figures, extdata, workflow file.